lourd/mbta-trains/README.md

 #### Displaying the data
 The app consists of 2 main components, [`TrainStatusBoard`](src/components/TrainStatusBoard.jsx) and [`TrainStatus`](src/components/TrainStatus.jsx). `TrainStatusBoard` is decorated with 2 Higher-order components, [`withData`](src/components/withData.jsx) and [`withTime`](src/components/withTime.js).
 These provide encapsulation for fetching and managing state over time.

-The layout of the board uses plain divs and flexbox positioning.
+The layout of the board uses `div` elements and flexbox positioning.
 An alternative would have been to use a table.

 You may also notice that much of the styling is done in Javascript, applying object literals directly to the `style` property of HTML elements.
 There's been a lively debate going on within the React community for some time about the tradeoffs of doing this.
-If I were to use CSS, or another pre-processor, I would apply a `className` property to the HTML components and write the styling in an external stylesheet that I could `import` in the Javascript module.
+If I were to use CSS, or another CSS pre-processor, I would apply a `className` property to the HTML components and write the styling in an external stylesheet that I could `import` in the Javascript module.

+#### Dependencies
+I used the [Moment.js](momentjs.com) library to do some date formatting.
+Aside from that, React, and ReactDOM, Babel, and Webpack there are no other top-level, 3rd party dependencies.